 - Upon arrival, all visitors will be screened for Covid-19 symptoms and will have their temperatures taken

 - Visitors who are feeling ill or experiencing flu-like symptoms will be requested to postpone their visit.

-- All visitors (two years and up) must wear masks for the duration of their visit.
+- Visitors must wear masks that cover the nose and mouth for the duration of their visit.
 Masks are available for sale at the Aquarium should visitors have left theirs at home.

 - The visitor capacity of the Aquarium will be closely managed at all times to ensure ample space for physical distancing at 2m between visitors.
 Visitors entering and exiting the Aquarium will be counted and visitor numbers will be restricted to 50% of the Aquarium’s capacity, based on the public space available.

 - Floor guides will be present to guide Aquarium visitors along the one-way route through the building.

 - Hand sanitiser will be freely available to all visitors throughout the Aquarium.